 - To the large bowl, add chickpea flour, vegan mayonnaise, Dijon mustard, apple cider vinegar, Old bay seasoning, garlic powder, salt and black pepper.½ cup chickpea flour, 2 tablespoons vegan mayonnaise, 1 tablespoon Dijon mustard, ½ tablespoon apple cider vinegar, 1 teaspoon Old bay seasoning, ½ teaspoon garlic powder, ¼ teaspoon salt, ⅛ teaspoon black pepper

 - Allow this mixture to sit for 10 minutes.

 - Prepare a baking tray by covering it with a silicone baking mat or parchment paper.

-- Measure ½ C panko breadcrumbs into a large, flat bottom bowl.
+- Measure some panko breadcrumbs into a large, flat bottom bowl.½ cup panko breadcrumbs

-- Once the jackfruit crab cake mixture has rested, use a ¼ C measuring cup to scoop the crab cake mixture.
-Take this mixture out of the measuring cup and shape into a flat disk, about 2 cm (3/4 inch) thick.
+- Once the jackfruit crab cake mixture has rested, use a ¼ cup measuring cup to scoop the crab cake mixture.
+Take this mixture out of the measuring cup and shape into a flat disk, about ¾ inch (2 centimeters) thick.

 - Set the crab cake into the breadcrumbs and lightly press down.
 Flip the crab cake over to lightly coat the other side with breadcrumbs.